dhruvsaraiya/whatsappsender/README.md

 # whatsappsender
 This is a bulk whatsapp sender which can send whatsapp messages automatically

-Use this at your own risk.
+# Legal
+This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by [WhatsApp Inc.](https://www.whatsapp.com/) or any of its affiliates or subsidiaries.
+This is an independent and unofficial software.
+Use at your own risk.